 The rope circle becomes a metaphor for an island to which the group can always return to and recapture the spirit of their safe space together.
 It also holds out the possibility of harmony that the group will continually strive to achieve and to maintain.

 Practical Leadership Tips

-This exercise is just one element of a comprehensive framework and set of tools that can help you to build community skills in your setting, especially schools.
-Refer to The Full Value School for more guidance.
+This exercise is just one element of a comprehensive framework and set of tools that can help you to build community skills in your setting, especially in schools.
+Refer to the book The Full Value School for more guidance.

-At its core, the Full Value Commitment (or Full Value Contact) is a living process to support an optimal environment for growth while leaving behind negative thoughts, feelings, and behaviours that work against creating and maintaining this positive culture and climate.
-Using The Island of Healing Circle in this way vividly contrasts the difference between negative impediments and an ideal place for people to be together in.
-The Full Value Commitment consists of six behavioural norms:
+At its core, the Full Value Agreement (or Full Value Contact) is a living process to support an optimal environment for growth while leaving behind negative thoughts, feelings, and behaviours that work against creating and maintaining this positive culture and climate.
+Using the Island of Healing Circle in this way vividly contrasts the difference between negative impediments and an ideal place for people to be together in.
+The Full Value Agreement consists of six behavioural norms:

 In particular, this exercise is an ideal tool to explore the Be Safe norm by helping participants get in touch with their safe space to find strength, clarity, and comfort during difficult times.

 This activity connects to our work with mindfulness.
 It provides participants with a technique to be in the moment and to then reflect on that moment and the positive emotions associated with it.
 It is an exercise in being present within oneself.

 You could integrate Island of Healing Circle as part of a well-designed SEL program to develop your group’s ability to understand their emotions, thoughts and values and how these influence behaviour in different situations.